zarik5/PhoneVR/README.md

-# Notice:
+# Deprecation Notice:

-The developement on this project has been discontinued for the time being.
-The current non working source code is dumped as it is in the folder `code`.
+The developement on this repository has been discontinued.
+But you can check out this fork: https://github.com/ShootingKing-AM/PhoneVR

 ----------------------------------------------------------------------------------------------------------------------------------------